 The District of Columbia, under authority of various laws, implements a number of action plans that involve reviewing and approving construction plans for stormwater runoff control measures, erosion and sediment control measures, and landscaping; conducting routine and programmed inspections at construction sites; providing technical assistance to developers and DC residents; and conducting investigations of citizen complaints related to drainage and erosion and sediment control.
 In conjunction with regulatory activities, voluntary programs are implemented through the Non-point Source Management and Chesapeake Bay Implementation programs.
 It is expected that through implementation of sediment and nutrient control measures, PCB-contaminated sediment will also be removed.

 Region 3 is currently overseeing a PCB clean up at the Lockheed Martin plant located in Middle River, Maryland.
 The Middle River facility is located on Cowpen Creek which contains contaminated sediments considered to be a major contributor to PCBs in the Bay.
 Lockheed Martin owns the site, where it assembles military launch electronic systems.
-The clean-up is being done under TSCA authority and will be broken up into 3 phases:
+The clean-up is being done under TSCA authority and will be broken up into 3 phases (graphics box?):

 Expedited sediment removal action (2014): dredging 1.2 acres containing sediments with the greatest amount of PCB contamination (3600 ppm) is underway;